Shamilkv34/book/nostarch/chapter16.md

 by sharing memory; instead, share memory by communicating.”

-To accomplish message-sending concurrency, Rust’s standard library provides an implementation of *channels*.
-A channel is a general programming concept by which data is sent from one thread to another.
+To accomplish message-sending concurrency, Rust’s standard library provides an implementation of channels.
+A *channel* is a general programming concept by which data is sent from one thread to another.

 You can imagine a channel in programming as being like a directional channel of